By Emma Marshall

 What would you do?

-You can look through some of the rule books and ledgers that people had to adhere to, as well as letters sent to the Germans informing on their compatriots.
-One fascinating exhibit sets out six situations (e.g. you discover your neighbour has done X, Y or Z), and asks what you would do in that situation.
-It really gets you to think about life under a dictatorship.
-Would you be prepared to provide information to the enemy in return for a reward or a job for a family member and other privileges?
+This really gets you to think about life under a dictatorship.
+Would you be prepared to provide information to the enemy in return for a reward?
+Would you do this for a job for a family member and other privileges?

-You also find out about life in the early days of the occupation and it seemed that at this time, it was not especially unpleasant – the lack of fighting on the island meant that the German soldiers initially treated their time there as a bit of a holiday, walking along the beaches and strolling in the sunshine.
+You also find out about life in the early days of the occupation.
+It seems that at this time, it was not especially unpleasant.
+The lack of fighting on the island meant that the German soldiers initially treated their time there as a bit of a holiday, walking along the beaches and strolling in the sunshine.

 Stories and photos depict German soldiers in friendly conversation with the locals, buying ice creams for babies and helping residents.
 Some people viewed this with suspicion, whilst others saw the soldiers for what they were – young men who were carrying out orders and were far away from home and families.

 Again, you’re challenged over what you would do – accept the generosity of another human being or reject it because they are the enemy?